Topics, F

 * Remark: It is clearly sufficient to prove it for n = 4 or odd prime.

-* Solutions for n = 2: 32 + 42 = 52; 52 + 122 = 132; ... (infinitely many).
+* Solutions for n = 2: The first ones are 32 + 42 = 52; 52 + 122 = 132; ... (there are infinitely many).

-@ General references: Ribenboim 79; Goldfeld ThSc(96)mar [history]; Singh & Ribet SA(97)nov; Ribenboim 99 [advanced]; Mozzochi 00.
+@ General references: Ribenboim 79; Goldfeld ThSc(96)mar [history]; Singh & Ribet SA(97)nov; Ribenboim 99 [advanced]; Mozzochi 00; Aczel 07.

-@ Wiles' approach: Rubin & Silverberg BAMS(94); Wiles AM(95); Cornell et al 97.
+@ Wiles' approach: Rubin & Silverberg BAMS(94); Wiles AM(95); Cornell et al ed-97.

 @ Related topics: da Costa et al IJTP(93) [and dynamical systems]; AS 82(94)144 [and arithmetic].

-Fermat's Principle > s.a. finsler geometry.
+Fermat's Principle > s.a. finsler geometry and physics.

 * Idea: The path followed by light between two points is the one that minimizes the time.

-* Kovner's version: A variational principle (as opposed to a differential equation) whose solutions are the past-oriented null geodesics from an observation event p0 to a timelike curve S (worldline of light source), in an arbitrary spacetime.
+* Kovner's version: A variational principle (as opposed to a differential equation) whose solutions are the past-oriented null geodesics from an observation event p0 to a timelike curve γS (worldline of light source), in an arbitrary spacetime.

-@ In general relativity: Kovner ApJ(90); Perlick CQG(90), CQG(90); Perlick JMP(95), Giannoni & Masiello GRG(96) [Morse theory for light rays].
+@ In general relativity: Kovner ApJ(90); Perlick CQG(90), CQG(90); Perlick JMP(95), Giannoni & Masiello GRG(96) [Morse theory for light rays]; Frolov PRD(13)-a1307 [in a curved spacetime, and effective Hamiltonian].

 > Online resources: see Wikipedia page.